JoshuaBarawa/fullstack-take-home-test/README.md

 ### Installation and Setup Instructions
 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.
+Switch to src/frontend and run the following commands:
 Installation:

 `npm install`